Basic Database Access¶

 (or SearchResults

-in simmate).
-This is a list of database objects.
-It is more useful to convert them to a pandas dataframe or to toolkit objects.
+in simmate), which is a list of database objects.
+It's often more useful to convert them to a pandas dataframe or to toolkit objects.

 # Gives a pandas dataframe.